Overland Park Water Quality at a Glance

 Customer Protection Initiatives

 WaterOne provides extensive customer support through 24/7 emergency service, water quality testing assistance, and educational outreach programs.
 The utility offers high usage alerts to help customers avoid unexpected bills and participates in NotifyJoCo to keep residents informed about planned outages and emergencies.
-WaterOne’s commitment to transparency includes detailed annual water quality reports and proactive communication about seasonal water quality variations.
-The utility’s investments in cutting-edge treatment technology, source water protection, and emerging contaminant monitoring demonstrate its dedication to providing award-winning water quality while preparing for future challenges including population growth, drought management, and evolving regulatory requirements.
+Given the presence of multiple contaminants exceeding health guidelines, residents may want to consider independent water testing and NSF-certified filtration systems.
+WaterOne’s investments in cutting-edge treatment technology and emerging contaminant monitoring demonstrate ongoing efforts to address water quality challenges including population growth, agricultural runoff impacts, and treatment byproduct formation.

 Recommendations for Overland Park Residents